 EATING THERE

-Whether you're seeking traditional German fare, international cuisine, or something in between, Füssen has an array of dining options to suit every palate and budget.
+Whether you're craving traditional German food, international dishes, or something in between, Füssen has plenty of dining options to fit every taste and budget.

 And now it's your turn to let us know your impressions, thoughts and also tips to visit this region of Germany.
 Have you already been to Füssen?
 We look forward to reading your comments in the section below.